Noisy Sorting Capacity: Introduction

 \subsection{Related Work}

-The noisy sorting problem has been studied in the literature in a more general setting known as active ranking~\cite{Mohajer2017,Falahatgar2017,Shah2018,Heckel2019,Agarwal2017}.
-In this setting, it is assumed that the observation noise $p_{ij}$ for the comparison of elements $i$ and $j$ is unknown and could be different for different pairs.
-When specialized to our noisy sorting problem with $p_{ij} \equiv p$ for all pairs $(i,j)$, the algorithms proposed in~\cite{Mohajer2017},~\cite{Falahatgar2017},~\cite{Shah2018}, and~\cite{Heckel2019} require $O(n\log^2 n)$, $O(n\log n(\log\log n)^3)$, $O(n^3\log n)$ and $O(n^3\log n \log\log n)$ queries respectively.
-The algorithm proposed in~\cite{Agarwal2017} outputs the \emph{set} of the $k$ highest ranked items.
-By running the algorithm iteratively for $k=1,\ldots,n-1$, one can get the full ranking of the $n$ items with $O(n^4\log n)$ queries.
-Evaluated in our framework, the sorting rates of these algorithms in~\cite{Mohajer2017,Falahatgar2017,Shah2018,Heckel2019,Agarwal2017} are all vanishing.
-To the best of our knowledge, the algorithm leading to the best non-vanishing sorting rate is given in~\cite{Feige1994}.
-Later in Theorem~\ref{thm:achievability2} of Section~\ref{sec:knownAlg}, we refine the analysis in~\cite{Feige1994} and derive the sorting rate under the proposed framework.
+The noisy sorting problem has been studied in the literature in a more general setting known as active ranking~\cite{Mohajer2017,Falahatgar2017,Shah2018,Heckel2019,Agarwal2017,lou2022active, ren2019sample}.
+In this setting, it is assumed that the observation noise $p_{ij}$ for the comparison of a pair of elements $i$ and $j$ is unknown and could be different for different pairs.
+Under this more general noise model, most of the existing work focuses on finding the optimal order for the required number of queries rather than characterizing the tight constant dependence.
+When specialized to the noise model considered in this work (i.e., an unknown yet fixed noise probability $p$ for all pairs of elements), the algorithms presented in~\cite{Mohajer2017,Falahatgar2017,Shah2018,Heckel2019,Agarwal2017,lou2022active} yield vanishing sorting rates.
+In contrast, the algorithm in~\cite{ren2019sample} can achieve a strictly positive sorting rate, an upper bound of which is shown through the black curve in Fig.~\ref{fig:comparison}.